YahooArchive/express-state/README.md

 ### Extending an Express App

-To use Express State with an Express app instances, the app must first be extended.
+To use Express State with an Express app, the app must first be extended.
 Use the `extend()` method that Express State exports:

 ```javascript
 var express  = require('express'),